Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are usually placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
+Air conditioners are often installed on concrete pads.
+Over time, the pad can crack, shift or sink.
 This can cause malfunctions and even premature failure.
-Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.
+Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 This can cause:

 - A compressor that’s too hot.

 - More expensive electricity bills due to less efficient cooling.

 The compressor is one of the costliest components to replace on your air conditioner.
 If it goes out, you’re better off doing air conditioning installation because of this part’s cost.

 Water is a natural byproduct of the cooling process.
 Your air conditioner removes moisture from the air as it cools your house.
 This moisture drains into a pan and then out through a line.